 India’s response to the outbreak

-In India, 15 million confirmed cases of the virus have been detected across the country with 5377 deaths so far.
+In India, 3 Crore confirmed cases of the virus have been detected across the country with over 3.9 lakh deaths so far.
 In response to this, the country has been taking the following steps to combat COVID19.

 The Prime Minister of India, Narendra Modi, chaired a high-level meeting with the heads of all SAARC member countries to formulate a strategy to fight this global pandemic.
 India pledged $10 million towards a special COVID19 emergency fund and put took steps to form a rapid action team comprising of doctors and other healthcare professionals.
 The SAARC nations praised PM Modi’s initiative in taking a lead in the region to fight the coronavirus outbreak.
 Pakistan created major controversy by raising the issue of Kashmir at the video conference meant to discuss the response of SAARC nations towards Coronavirus.